ebajcar/web10199_worksheets/syst10199/worksheets/set04.md

 - [Functions - mix](syst10199/set4/functions_mix.html)
 - [DOM methods - query* vs. getelement*](syst10199/set4/query_vs_getelement.html)
 - [Collection of class examples (some repeats, some new)](https://ebajcar.github.io/class_examples/)
+- there are also examples in the Course material and Weekly slides

 ### Formulate answers to the following questions
 1. What is the idea behind encapsulation in Javascript?